hoffmangroup/segtools/doc/segtools.rst

 one label are significantly longer than those in another label.
 In these cases, the :option:`--normalize` flag should be used.

-**Significance**:
-  Whether the y-axis is normalized or not, the significance of the overlap at a region is shown in the plot.
-If :option:`--groups` is not specified or there is only one group, then significance is shown by shading the regions that are significant.
-Otherwise, the significance of the various groups are shown using colored "rugs" at the bottom of the plot.
-The probability of observing :math:`n` overlapping segments of a given label at a given position is modeled with a binomial
-  distribution: :math:`p = binom(n, N, f_{rand})`, where :math:`N` is the
-  total number of overlapping segments at that position and :math:`f_{rand}` is the same as in :option:`--normalize`.
-  The p-value is then the probability of observing an overlap count as extreme or more extreme than :math:`n` (either enrichment or depletion).
-This corresponds to a two-tailed binomial test.

-  ..
-Didn't use note directive because of latex math image backgrounds.

-  *Note:* If :math:`n > 100` and :math:`f_{rand}*N < 10`, a Poisson
-  approximation is used.

 **Selected options**: